Signposts

 exhausted from climbing over, under, and through the destroyed trees and

-to the ferocity of the storm in North Georgia.
-My favorite trail in the
+scratches to attest to the ferocity of the storm in North Georgia.
+My

-Smoky Mountains, the Boulevard, did not reopen until well into the following
+favorite trail in the Smoky Mountains, the Boulevard, did not reopen until

-thick carpet on the trail.
+carpet on the trail.

 If hiking on Stone Mountain or Kennesaw during the hot months, I could